Important Pediatric Physical Therapy Milestones

 Book Your Appointment With District Speech Today

-If you are noticing your little one isn’t developing at a rate appropriate to their age, one of our qualified physical therapists can do an assessment and help develop a treatment plan to help them get back on track.
+If you are noticing your little one isn’t developing at a rate appropriate to their age, we can help.

 Washington, DC 20005